hanwenzhang123/fullstack-note/README.md

 #### Lifting State Up vs Composition vs Inheritance
 - Lifting State Up: enable children components to have better smooth communication among each other
-- Composition: {props.children} - built-in method, pass down as property children
+- Composition: {props.children} - pass down as property children, contains any child elements defined within the component
 - Inheritance: not a good model to use in React

 #### SyntheticEvent